dan10ish/dan10ish.github.io/SETUP_FINDS.md

 ## Quick Tips

 **Use with Siri:**
-"Hey Siri, TIL" → Dictate or paste
+"Hey Siri, Finds" → Dictate or paste

 **Use from Share Sheet:**
-Safari → Share → TIL (auto-grabs URL)
+Safari → Share → Finds (auto-grabs URL)

 **Add to Home Screen:**
-Widget → Shortcuts → Select TIL
+Widget → Shortcuts → Select Finds

 ## Step 4: Test the Shortcut

 ### 4.1 Test Adding an Entry
-1. Run your "TIL" shortcut
+1. Run your "Finds" shortcut
-2. Enter: `Testing my TIL setup!`
+2. Enter: `Testing my Finds setup!`
-3. You should see "✅ Added to TIL!" notification
+3. You should see "✅ Added to Finds!" notification

 ### 4.2 Verify in Supabase
 1. Go to Supabase Dashboard → **Table Editor** → **til_entries**